Samsung/ONE/docs/howto/how-to-build-compiler.md

 NOTE: this assumes
 - host and target have same directoy structure
-- should copy under `build` folder to target or
+- should copy `build` folder to target or
 - mounting `ONE` folder with NFS on the target would be simple